Long Jump Drills and Tips

 Use only maximum controllable speed.

-Horizontal velocity is very important, but pointless if athlete is not strong enough to handle it.
+Horizontal velocity is very important, but pointless if the athlete is not strong enough to handle it.

 Ingraining good mechanics in the penultimate set-up is very important.